-Validator Tools for Ethereum operators.
+Validator Tools for Ethereum validator operators.

 Validator Tools desktop interface

-Validator Tools desktop
+Validator Tools desktop GUI

 Operational layer around your validators